zhai-xiao/adaptive-style-transfer-pytorch/README.md

 # Adaptive Style Transfer - Pytorch

 This is my own implementation of the ECCV 2018 paper 'A Style-Aware Content Loss for Real-time HD Style Transfer' based on pytorch.
 All credits should be given to the authors of the original paper.
-Here are links to their [website](https://compvis.github.io/adaptive-style-transfer) and [github repository](https://github.com/CompVis/adaptive-style-transfer).
+Here are links to their [website](https://compvis.github.io/adaptive-style-transfer) and [GitHub repository](https://github.com/CompVis/adaptive-style-transfer).
 My own implementation is meant for research use only.
 Please use at your own risk.

-## Some Results (self-trained)
+## Some Results (Self-Trained)
 From left to right: Monet style results, original photos, Vangogh style results
 ![examples](examples.jpg)